Slowdown inevitable for house prices in Switzerland

 In March 2019, the total amount of mortgage loans outstanding rose by 3.44% to CHF 1.02 trillion (€910.92 billion) from the same period last year, based on figures from the SNB.
 Over the same period:

 - Domestic: mortgage loans rose by 3.4% to CHF 1.01 trillion (€902.54 billion)

 - Foreign: mortgage loans rose by 8.05% to CHF 9.42 billion (€8.38 billion)

 Foreigners are settling in Switzerland in large numbers

-Europeans accounted for almost 87% of the permanent foreign resident population.
-Zurich has the highest number of permanent foreign residents at 19% in 2016, followed by the canton of Vaud (12.8%), Geneva (8.5%), and the canton of Argovia (7.9%).
+Europeans accounted for almost 86% of the permanent foreign resident population last year.
+Zurich has the highest number of permanent foreign residents at 19% of the total in 2018, followed by the canton of Vaud (12.5%), Geneva (8.4%), and the canton of Argovia (8%).

 Foreign property purchases severely restricted